rendaw/pyxyzygy/docs/timeline_section.md

 * **6** / Add frame

    This creates a new empty frame at the current time.
+If there's already a frame at the current time, this creates a frame at the current time and pushes the current frame back.

 * **7** / Duplicate frame